top of page

 HSC Projects

 The HSC is constantly a hive of activity, as we are involved in a wide range of projects to deliver on our eight community-established objectives.
-Each year the committee choose a focus for the year, and for 2023 that is biosecurity (weeds and pests) and biodiversity, which includes the Community Native Nursery.
-We are also currently part way through the Productive and Sustainable Land Use (PSLU) project which spans two-and-a-half years.
+Each year the committee choose a focus for the year, and for 2024 that is biosecurity (weeds and pests) and biodiversity, which includes the Community Native Nursery.
+We are also nearing the completion of the Productive and Sustainable Land Use (PSLU) project.
 You can find out more about each of the focus projects below.

 Productive and Sustainable Land Use (PSLU)